The Futures Triangle

 By gaining insights into these three corners of the futures triangle you can create a simple framework from which to start thinking about the futures that might manifest for your organisation, and the links between your planning and decision making and the progress towards your organisational vision.

-The Futures Triangle is a tool that not-for-profit CEOs and Boards can use to map the gap between vision and plan.
+The Futures Triangle is a tool that leaders can use to map the gap between vision and plan.

 Let's take a look at how Inayatullah, fellow futurist Ivana Milojević and other authors have developed the futures triangle for use with planning